Sections of this article:

 Clocks were invented by blacksmiths in the 14th and 15th Centuries, who used their experience in working metal to create timekeeping devices which announced the time using bells.

-By this time, mechanical clocks were also starting to be made.
-They became a status symbol, both for individuals and for towns and cities where clocks were prominent landmarks.
+Mechanical clocks became a status symbol, both for individuals and for towns and cities where clocks were prominent landmarks.
 An examples of this is the beautiful Prague Astronomical Clock (made in 1410), the most famous clock from the Medieval period, shown below:

 The transition from stationary timekeeping devices to portable ones marked a significant leap forward.
 During the 15th century, clockmakers miniaturized wall clocks, giving rise to the first portable timepieces.
 Early mechanical “clock-watches”, often worn as pendants, were ornate and primarily accessible to the affluent, worn as ornaments and not really used for telling the time because their accuracy was so poor, often gaining or losing several hours per day.
 At that time, the prestige of owning one of these innovative devices was an important social factor.
 And aesthetics was the main focus, as is the case with many watches today, despite the vastly improved accuracy of current examples.